superedge/superedge/docs/installation/install_via_edgeadm.md

 ### 2. What can edgeadm do ?

-- It can transform the native Kubernestes cluster into edge Kubernestes cluster seamlessly
+- It can transform the native Kubernetes cluster into edge Kubernetes cluster seamlessly
-- It can revert edge Kubernretes into a native Kubernestes cluster
+- It can revert edge Kubernetes into a native Kubernetes cluster

 ### 3. How to get edgeadm tool

 - Download binary [download](https://github.com/superedge/superedge/releases)
 - Building binary [how to building](docs/../../tutorial.md)

-### 4. Transform a native kubernestes into edge Kubernestes cluster
+### 4. Transform a native kubernetes into edge Kubernetes cluster

-1. use kubeadm to build a native Kubernestes cluster.[how to use kubeadm to build a Kubernetes cluster](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
+1. use kubeadm to build a native Kubernetes cluster.[how to use kubeadm to build a Kubernetes cluster](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
 2. use edgeadm to transform this native Kubernetes
 ```
 sudo chmod +x edgeadm && ./edgeadm change